nineisten/QubicRareEvo/README.md

 4. **Design Materials**: Finalize designs for posters, banners, and T-shirts at least 10 days before the event to meet the 7-day turnaround for tension fabric banners, ensuring Qubic Tickchain, Quottery, and QCap are prominently featured.

 ## Conclusion
 The QUBIC booth at RareEvo will position the brand as a leader in the blockchain space, emphasizing the Qubic Tickchain, showcasing Quottery as a smart contract example, and promoting QCap.
-The estimated budget of $16,019.07, including a 10% contingency for potential overages, ensures a professional and engaging presence with a lean team of up to 3 people.
+The estimated budget of $16,019.07,including a 10% contingency for potential overages, & 50 million QUBIC, ensures a professional and engaging presence with a lean team of up to 3 people.
 By finalizing logistics and designs promptly, QUBIC can maximize its impact at the conference.

 For further details or to proceed with supplier coordination, please contact the QUBIC team.